microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Create Offer.md

 #### [Offer Type — Azure Container](https://learn.microsoft.com/en-us/partner-center/marketplace/marketplace-containers)

 - **[Azure Container Offers](https://learn.microsoft.com/en-us/partner-center/marketplace/azure-container-technical-assets-kubernetes)** are for solutions which can run inside an Azure Kubernetes Service (AKS) cluster.
-Microsoft hosts your container images and helm chart, deploys them into a Customer AKS cluster, and manages billing.
+Microsoft hosts your container images and helm chart, deploys them into a customer AKS cluster, and manages billing.

-**Reference this [Blog post](https://aka.ms/k8sapps) for more details.**
+Reference this **[Blog post](https://aka.ms/k8sapps)** for more details.

 ### Private vs Public Plans

-When creating an offer, you may want to offer a different pricing model for customers that are not publicly available.
+When creating an offer, you may want to offer a different pricing model for customers that are not yet publicly available.
 The different options:

-- **[Private Plans](https://learn.microsoft.com/en-us/marketplace/private-plans):** A custom pricing plan for an Offer for a specific Tenant or Subscription.
+- **[Private Plans](https://learn.microsoft.com/en-us/marketplace/private-plans):** A custom pricing plan for an offer for a specific Tenant or Subscription.

 - **[Private Offers](https://learn.microsoft.com/en-us/partner-center/marketplace/isv-customer):** Similar to Private Plans, but cover more scenarios (e.g., discounts, expiration dates, bundles, custom terms).
 Note that a Private Offer still requires a Public Offer and a Public Plan with a price.
 The pricing and terms will be updated in the Private Offer.